 A fair and impartial investigation protects employees by ascertaining the truth.

-HCSO employees and members of the public may make complaints about HCSO employee misconduct to the HCSO Office of Professional Responsibility (OPR).
+HCSO employees and members of the public may make complaints about HCSO employee misconduct and/or share a compliment about a deputy or any other HCSO employee to the HCSO Office of Professional Responsibility (OPR).

 - As required by Sec.
 614.022, Texas Govt.
 Code, to be considered a complaint, the complaint must be: